iblameRishi/GrowthX-Backend-Intern-Task/README.md

 2. **Environment Variables**

-   Create a `.env` file in the root directory of the project and add the following environment variables:
+   Env variables are already in the docker-compose but if they dont work, create a `.env` file in the root directory of the project and add the following environment variables:

    ```plaintext
    SECRET_KEY=09d25e094faa6ca2556c818166b7a9563b93f7099f6f0f4caa6cf63b88e8d3e7